Science Museum, London

 The Science Museum is a major museum on Exhibition Road in South Kensington, London.
-It was founded in 1857 and is one of the city's major tourist attractions, attracting 3.3 million visitors annually in 2019.
+It was founded in 1857 and is one of the city's major tourist attractions, attracting 2,817,852 visitors in 2025.

 Like other publicly funded national museums in the United Kingdom, the Science Museum does not charge visitors for admission, although visitors are requested to make a donation if they are able.
 Temporary exhibitions may incur an admission fee.

 It is one of the five museums in the Science Museum Group.
+The group changed its name from the National Museum of Science and Industry to Science Museum Group in 2012.